-No. Name (date of birth) and Career summary, position, assignment No. other remarks and significant concurrent positions April 1982 Joined Meiji Life Insurance Company April 2005 General Manager, Profit Management & Actuarial Department of Meiji Yasuda Life Insurance Company April 2012 Executive Officer, General Manager, Profit Management & Actuarial Department of Meiji Yasuda Life Insurance Company April 2013 Executive Officer of Meiji Yasuda Life Insurance h Company New appointment June 2013 President of The Institute of Actuaries of Japan Outside Director July 2013 Managing Executive Officer of Meiji Yasuda Life Independent Director Insurance Company Kikuo Asano April 2015 Senior Managing Executive Officer of Meiji Yasuda Life (February 13, 1959) Insurance Company (1 columny 13, 1737) April 2017 Representative Director and President of Meiji Yasuda Number of shares of the Company held: Real Estate Management Company Limited November 2018 1 2 1 of Social Security Council 0 shares June 2019 Outside Director of The Juroku Bank, Ltd. (currently 3 Juroku Financial Group, Inc.) 3 April 2023 Representative Director and Chairman of Meiji Yasuda Real Estate Management Company Limited April 2024 Representative Director and Chairman of Meiji Yasuda System Technology Company Limited (to present) current positions) Director and Chairman of Meiji Yasuda System Technology Com npany Limited

-(Reason for nomination as a candidate for Outside Director and a summary of expected roles)

-Mr. Kikuo Asano has a wealth of knowledge and experience acquired in the finance industry over many years and accomplishments as a corporate manager and Outside Director.
-He also has considerable expertise in finance and accounting, having been engaged in related operations in his previous position.
-Accordingly, he is expected to supervise and provide appropriate advice for the management of the Company from an objective viewpoint based on his knowledge, experience, and accomplishments.
+No. Name (date of birth) and Career summary, position, assignment 110. other remarks and significant concurrent positions April 1982 Joined Meiji Life Insurance Company April 2005 General Manager, Profit Management & Actuaria Department of Meiji Yasuda Life Insurance Company April 2012 Executive Officer, General Manager, Profi Management & Actuarial Department of Meiji Yasud Life Insurance Company April 2013 Executive Officer of Meiji Yasuda Life Insurance Novy own sinter out - Company New appointment June 2013 President of The Institute of Actuaries of Japan Outside Director July 2013 Managing Executive Officer of Meiji Yasuda Lif Independent Director 1.0015 Insurance Company Kikuo Asano April 2015 Senior Managing Executive Officer of Meiji Yasuda Life (February 13, 1959) A muil 2017 Insurance Company April 2017 Representative Director and President of Meiji Yasud Real Estate Management Company Limited Number of shares of the November 2018 Deputy Chairperson of Pension Actuarial Subcommittee Company held: of Social Security Council 0 shares June 2019 Outside Director of The Juroku Bank, Ltd. (currently 0 514105 Juroku Financial Group, Inc.) 3 April 2023 Representative Director and Chairman of Meiji Yasud 1 Real Estate Management Company Limited April 2024 Representative Director and Chairman of Meiji Yasuda - System Technology Company Limited (to present) (Significant conc Director and Chairman of Meiji Yasuda System Technology Company Limited (Reason for nomination as a candidate for Outside Director and a summary of expected roles) experience acquired in the finance industry over many and Outside Director.
+He also has considerable expertis related operations in his previous position.
+Accordingly te advice for the management of the Company from a objective viewpoint based on his knowledge, experience, and accomplishments.
 Therefore, the Company proposes his election as an Outside Director serving as an Audit and Supervisory Committee Member.

-Upon his election, he is expected to play the role as an Outside Director to provide advice on management policies and improvements to be made from a standpoint of accelerating sustainable growth and striving towards enhancement of medium- to long-term corporate value based on his insight, and to supervise the management from an independent viewpoint through the appointment and dismissal of its members and other important decision-making at the Board of Directors meetings.

-Notes: 1.
-There is no conflict of interest between the Company and the candidates.
+Upon his election, he is expected to play the role as an Outside Director to provide advice on management policies and improvements to be made from a standpoint of accelerating sustainable growth and striving towards enhancement of medium- to long-term corporate value based on his insight, and to supervise the ant reiser aint these non the appointment and dismissal of its members and management from an independe management from an independe other important decision-making ; at the Board of D irectors meetings. otes: management from an independentother important decision-making1.
+There is no conflict of interest at the Board of D between the Com irectors meetings. pany and the candidates. otes: management from an independentother important decision-making1.
+There is no conflict of interest2.
+Mr. Takuji Akiyama and Mr. K at the Board of D between the Com Kikuo Asano are ca irectors meetings. pany and the candidates. andidates for Outside Director. otes: management from an independent other important decision-making 1.
+There is no conflict of interest 2.
+Mr. Takuji Akiyama and Mr. K 3.
+The Company has entered into at the Board of D between the Com Kikuo Asano are ca a limited liability irectors meetings. pany and the candidates. andidates for Outside Director. agreement with Mr. Akihiro Kiyooka and Mr. Takuji otes: management from an independed other important decision-making 1.
+There is no conflict of interest 2.
+Mr. Takuji Akiyama and Mr. K 3.
+The Company has entered into Akiyama that limits their liability at the Board of D between the Com Likuo Asano are ca a limited liability lity for damage un irectors meetings. pany and the candidates. andidates for Outside Director.